osg-htc/docs/docs/data/stashcache/vo-registration.md

 This document describes the registration steps required to manage a VO's role in the StashCache Data Federation.
-The StashCache Federation allows a site or regional network to cache data frequently used on the OSG, reducing data transfer over the wide-area network and decreasing access latency for the VO's jobs.

 For general information about StashCache, see the [overview document](/data/stashcache/overview/).